-Gretchen Krumdiek will be entering into her second season as the Bobcat Volleyball program’s first head coach.
+Gretchen Krumdiek will be entering into her fifth season as the Bobcat Volleyball program’s first head coach.

 Krumdiek made her way into the history books at Georgia College on Sept.
 5, 2013 by coaching her team against Fort Valley State University in the sport’s inaugural season.
 The Bobcats recorded their first victory by sweeping Fort Valley 25-4, 25-20, and 25-15 in front of over 2,500 rabid Bobcat fans.

 During her first season, Krumdieck had a player receive conference recognition, as Rachel Reynolds was awarded the Peach Belt Freshman of the Year.
 The Bobcats finished their inaugural season 6-23 overall and 2-16 in the Peach Belt.

 The squad improved in its sophomore season, notching one more win at 7-20 overall including conference victories over Columbus State and UNC Pembroke.
 Bailey Freeman was the conference leader in blocks per set at 1.14.